geonetwork/doc/README.md

 This repository conatains archived reStructured text documentation for GeoNetwork 4.2, 3.12, and 2.10 releases.

-The archived reStructuredText documentaiton is available here:
+The archived reStructuredText documentation is available here:

 * https://geonetwork-opensource.org/manuals/